mihomihouk/todo_team_2/README.md

 - Search bar to specify a todo
 - Select box to filter out todos under chosen condition

-### Challenges

-- Write code that other members can easily read and reuse
-- Structure folders and files for component reusuability and maintainability
-- Maintain smooth communication across all team members, and ensure successul project management using Slack and weekly meeting to meet the deadline

 ## 🔽 How to Install and Run

 To run the project in your local environment, follow the steps below.